Home Goof Gallery Timeline Biographies Evolution References Search Email

 The book started out as an abstract.
 He envisioned something like an article for the journal published by the Linnean Society, perhaps a dozen pages long.
 Then it was 40 pages.
 Then it was 500.
 Even that was much shorter than the tome he had originally planned, so he proposed a title that sought to reflect it's scaled-back status: An Abstract of an Essay on the Origin of Species and Varieties through Natural Selection.
 His publisher removed the "abstract of an essay" bit, which he didn't believe would improve sales.
 The publisher and Darwin settled on On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life.
 A later edition was simply titled The Origin of Species.

 Though there's little doubt that Darwin developed the theory of natural selection independently — and assembled a library of evidence to support it — he was not the first to propose it.
-After he published Origin in 1859, Darwin learned of others who described some form of natural selection in obscure publications earlier in the 19th century.
-In later editions of the book, Darwin acknowledged more than 30 predecessors in evolutionary theory, including Patrick Matthew and William Wells.
+After he published Origin in 1859, Darwin learned of others who had described some form of natural selection in obscure publications earlier in the 19th century.
+In later editions of the book, he acknowledged more than 30 predecessors in evolutionary theory, including Patrick Matthew, Baden Powell and William Wells.
+He even added the name of Richard Owen, a fervent anti-evolutionist, to the list.
 Recent research has shown that the geologist James Hutton also anticipated the theory, though Darwin almost certainly never knew that.
+Darwin was a bit stingy in acknowledging the evolutionary insights of his own grandfather Erasmus.
+Acknowledging his grandfather required some courage on Darwin's part.
+Though Erasmus Darwin was a polymath, his reputation took a hit in the early 19th century.
+As Charles was growing up, "Darwinian" referred to poetic verse some considered overwrought, and to "Darwinize" was to speculate without much evidence.

-Despite the evidence Darwin marshaled, his theory didn't enjoy overwhelming acceptance among scientists until the 20th century.
+At his alma mater, Darwin's theory did have a noticeable effect fairly quickly.
+Science philosopher Michael Ruse notes that Cambridge students were instructed to discuss the falseness of evolution (probably called transmutationism) in 1851.
+In contrast, students were expected to discuss causes of evolution in 1865.
+But some historians have argued that Darwin's theory didn't enjoy overwhelming acceptance among scientists until the 20th century.
 Ironically, while some refused to accept Darwin's theories, others were all too happy to accept his teachings — and exploit them.
 Another myth attached to Darwin is that he coined the phrase "survival of the fittest."
-He didn't (Herbert Spencer did, and Spencer actually believed in Lamarck's explanation of evolution more than natural selection).
-Darwin developed the theory of natural selection to explain differences between species, but many of his contemporaries, including Spencer, and Darwin's own cousin Francis Galton, used his ideas to promote Social Darwinism and eugenics.
+He didn't.
+(Herbert Spencer did, and Spencer actually believed in Lamarck's explanation of evolution more than natural selection.)
+Darwin developed the theory of natural selection to explain differences between species, but many of his contemporaries, including Spencer and Darwin's own cousin Francis Galton, used his ideas to promote Social Darwinism and eugenics.
 (Social Darwinism maintains that certain groups of people are poorer than others and more likely to be used as slave labor because they're "less evolved" and therefore inferior.)

 Modern-day creationists' evolving arsenal against Darwin is to accuse him of racism, and point to Social Darwinism to make their case.
 But racism masquerading as science didn't get its start with Social Darwinism.
 Before that, it thrived in the form of the "Great Chain of Being."
-Moreover, Darwin's work, some science historians contend, took on the issue of slavery; while slave owners conveniently believed that blacks and whites had been created separately, Darwin marshaled considerable evidence showing common ancestry.
+Moreover, Darwin's work, some science historians contend, took on the issue of slavery; while slave owners conveniently believed that blacks and whites had been created separately, Darwin assembled evidence showing common ancestry.
+Decades before the idea would be remotely palatable to most of his fellow European naturalists, he proposed that humankind originated in Africa.
 In The Descent of Man, first published in 1871, he wrote:

 Although the existing races of man differ in many respects, as in colour, hair, shape of skull, proportions of the body, &c., yet if their whole organisation be taken into consideration they are found to resemble each other closely in a multitude of points. . . . it is extremely improbable that they should have been independently acquired by aboriginally distinct species or races.

 Still, it would be misleading to paint Darwin as something like a modern-day liberal.
-He deplored slavery, but overlooked the Victorian class system that kept many of his fellow Britons in a state of relentless poverty.
+He was progressive by the standards of his own day but by the standards of today, not so much.
+He deplored slavery, but didn't accept racial equality.
+He never questioned the superiority of northern European men to everybody else, and figured that in "tribe against tribe" competition, darker tribes would surely lose.
+Princeton University anthropology professor Agustín Fuentes observes that "Darwin's racism was neither intentional nor malicious" but it was real.
+Darwin likewise overlooked the Victorian class system that kept many of his fellow Britons in a state of relentless poverty.
 He argued that members of the aristocracy looked prettier than the rest because they could pick out better-looking spouses from all the other classes.
-Like other Victorian men, he considered his own society superior to others, and considered men superior to women — all the while he relied on his daughter Henrietta to edit his manuscripts.
+Like other Victorian men, he thought himself superior to women — all the while he relied on his daughter Henrietta to edit his manuscripts.
+As the sesquicentennial of The Descent of Man approached, biological anthropologist Holly Dunsworth noted that, to Darwin, "women were wives, but men were so much more than husbands."
+On the relative merits of men and women, Darwin wrote in The Descent of Man:

 Illustration